We are drawing closer to the end of the financial year, and it’s time to save tax by investing wisely. Yes, we’re officially in the tax-saving season.

 A pension fund offered by mutual funds can not only be used for tax planning, but even as one of the effective mediums for retirement planning.

 Most pension funds are hybrid in nature; meaning they invest in equity and debt in a certain proportion.
-The return clocked by a Pension Fund depends on the asset allocation the Scheme follows and how efficiently it’s been
+The return clocked by a Pension Fund depends on the asset allocation the Scheme follows and how efficiently it’s

-managed across the market conditions.
+been managed across the market conditions.

 These plans come with a five-year lock-in and an exit load that can extend up to retirement.
-At the vesting age, you can opt for regular pension by systematically redeeming the units held in
+At the vesting age, you can opt for regular pension by systematically redeeming the units

 4. National Pension System (NPS)

-The National Pension System or NPS
+The National Pension System

-is an investment-cum-pension scheme initiated by Government of India to provide old age security in the form of pension to all the citizens of India in the age group of 18 years to 65 years.
+or NPS is an investment-cum-pension scheme initiated by Government of India to provide old age security in the form of pension to all the citizens of India in the age group of 18 years to 65 years.

-To invest in NPS, you have two types
+To invest in NPS, you have

-of accounts available:
+two types of accounts available:

 - Tier-I Account – This account is a mandatory account and the minimum investment amount is Rs 500 per contribution and Rs 1,000 per year.
-The yearly contribution, which is Rs 1,000, is a must or the account will be frozen.
+The yearly contribution, which is Rs 1,000, is a must or the account will be

-this account anywhere in the country, irrespective of your employer and job location.
+You can operate this account anywhere in the country, irrespective of your employer and job location.

 - Tier-II Account – This account is a voluntary account.
 To have a Tier-II account, you first need to have a Tier-I account.
 The tier-II account can be opened with a minimum contribution of Rs 1,000 and yearly contribution